epics-rip/bundleCPP/README.md

 or

     make EPICS_BASE=/path/to/epics/base BOOST_NUMPY=/path/to/boost/numpy python

+The top-level build system understands the variable BOOST_ROOT if you need to configure pyaPy to build against a custom Boost installation; see the pvaPy/README.md file for more information about using this.

 After building pvaPy you can also generate the related reference documentation if you have the Sphinx Python documentation generator installed: